st2yang/udacity-deep-reinforcement-learning/Project2 - Continuous Control/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Linux_NoVis.zip) (version 1) or [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Linux_NoVis.zip) (version 2) to obtain the "headless" version of the environment.
 You will **not** be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.  (_To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above._)

-2. Unzip (or decompress) the file, and modify the path of the Banana app in Navigation.ipynb.
+2. Unzip (or decompress) the file, and modify the path of the Reacher app in Continuous_Control.ipynb.

 3. Install the dependencies according to `environment.yml`.
 If you're using conda, you just need to run the following commands
     ```